RGring/WeedAnnotator/README.md

-# Pipeline to semi-automatic annotate grassland weeds on pixel-level.
+# Semi-automatic pixel-level annotation of grassland weeds

 ## Introduction
 The WeedAnnotator is applied as following: (i) a human manually annotates a small number of leaves of the considered weed,